jmayereup/tj-quiz-element/README.md

 A: Option 2 [correct]
 A: Option 3
 ```
 - Questions start with `Q:`
 - Answer options start with `A:`
 - Mark the correct answer with `[correct]` at the end
-- You can have as many questions as needed
+- Optional number after questions limits how many questions are randomly selected
-- The system will randomly select 5 questions to display
+- This section can be omitted if no questions are needed

 ## Examples